The Hardest Emotion To Parent Kids Through

 The good news?
 It’s normal to feel angry.
 Anger alone is not diagnostic of any neurodevelopmental disorder like Autism or Oppositional Defiance Disorder.

 Anger is a normal, healthy emotion and can be good for emotion regulation.
-We all feel angry when we perceive that we are under threat, being unfairly treated or are having our boundaries breached.
-Kids do too.
+We all feel angry when we perceive we are under threat, being unfairly treated, or having our boundaries breached.
+Kids do, too.
+We don’t like the feeling, but the feeling itself is not dangerous.

 Advertisement